FrancGarcia/cse15l-lab-reports/index.md

 ---

-> If you want to learn how to make a 'basic website like this', follow these rules:
+> If you want to learn how to make a basic website like this, follow these `rules`:
 1. Make GitHub account.
 2. Create new Repository.
 3. I forgot the rest. . .